ashayh/playa-mesos-centos/README.md

 This guide is made for OS X, but may work with changes on Linux.

+The Vagrant box image can be downloaded here:  http://107.170.206.223/playa_mesos_centos-7.1-virtualbox.box

 [Playa Mesos][8] helps you quickly create [Apache Mesos][1] test environments.
 This project relies on [VirtualBox][5], [Vagrant][6], and an Ubuntu box image which has Mesos and [Marathon][2] pre-installed.
 The box image is downloadable for your